 The Social Sciences Core and Civilization Studies sequences offer two teaching opportunities that are open only to University of Chicago PhD students: teaching internships and lectureships.
+The Social Sciences Core also offers opportunities for writing advisers.
 This site provides information regarding course curriculum, sequence and job descriptions, job responsibilities, and the application process.
 You may direct additional questions to firstname.lastname@example.org.

-Applications for teaching internships and lectureships consist of two parts: an online application and the supplemental documents listed with the application form.
+Applications for teaching internships, lectureships, and writing adviser positions consist of two parts: an online application and the supplemental documents listed with the application form.
 Use the links below to access the online forms.
-Applicants may use the same supplemental materials for multiple applications or may choose to submit a separate set of supplemental materials for each application.
 Candidates applying for more than one position must submit an online application for each position.
 Internship applicants may apply for up to three positions.
 Lectureship applicants can apply in one Core sequence and up to two Civilization Studies sequences.
 The information below further defines the application policies and job expectations for each position.

 If you have already interned in one of the Social Sciences Core sequences, you are not eligible to apply for Core internships but are eligible to apply for internships in the Civilization Studies sequences.